 About Christy Mihaly

-Christy Mihaly writes articles, stories, essays, poems, and children’s books, and is particularly drawn to nonfiction.
-Her illustrated picture book, HEY, HEY, HAY!
+Christy Mihaly is particularly drawn to writing nonfiction.
+Her 2020 picture book, FREE FOR YOU AND ME: WHAT OUR FIRST AMENDMENT MEANS introduces young readers to the freedoms protected by the First Amendment to the U.S. Constitution, using poems and stories.
+HEY, HEY, HAY!
 (A Tale of Bales and the Machines that Make Them) tells the story (in verse) about a girl and her mother making hay on their farm.
-Christy co-wrote the 2018 YA nonfiction Diet for a Changing Climate: Food for Thought, with Sue Heavenrich.
-It’s about eating unfamiliar foods (weeds, invasive species, insects!) for the health of the planet.
-She has published a half-dozen books in the educational market.
+Christy co-wrote the 2018 YA nonfiction Diet for a Changing Climate: Food for Thought, with Sue Heavenrich, about eating unfamiliar foods (weeds, invasive species, insects!) for the health of the planet.
+She has published a couple dozen books in the educational market, with National Geographic Kids and other publishers.
 Her ASK magazine article about Gregor Mendel, “The Probability of Purple Peas,” received a letter of commendation in the 2016 SCBWI Magazine Merit Awards competition.
 Christy is a founding member of GROG, the group blog for writers and readers of children’s literature.
 She has degrees from Dartmouth College and the University of California, Berkeley.
 She lives overlooking a hayfield in Vermont, where she writes under the supervision of her dog and cat.

 On Instagram at: @christymihaly